Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

     npm init [follow the process]
     ctrl + c to exit at the end

 Now open the folder in sublime and create a new file called *index.js*.
+This is our main entry and our file to describe and run the http server.

+First we need to require (like *using* in C#) the http module:
+	var http = require("http");

+After that we create the server and what happens when someone enters to it:

+	http.createServer(function (request, response) {

+   		// Send the HTTP header
+   		// HTTP Status: 200 : OK
+   		// Content Type: text/plain
+   		response.writeHead(200, {'Content-Type': 'text/plain'});

+   		// Send the response body as "Hello World" response.end('Hello World\n');
+	}).listen(8081);

+The last line blinds the port *8081* to our app.
+Finally output on the console some info about the port:

+	// Console will print the message
+	console.log('Server running at http://127.0.0.1:8081/');